-Nonnative, invasive species directly threaten biological diversity and the high quality natural areas in the Adirondack Park.
-Invasive plant species can alter native plant assemblages, often forming monospecific stands of very low quality forage for native wildlife, and drastically impacting the ecological functions and services of natural systems.
+Nonnative, invasive species directly threaten biological diversity and the high-quality natural areas in the Adirondack Park.
+Invasive plant species can alter native plant assemblages, often forming monospecific stands of very low-quality forage for native wildlife, and drastically impacting the ecological functions and services of natural systems.
 Not yet predominant across the Park, invasive plants have the potential to spread - undermining the ecological, recreational, and economic value of the Park's natural resources.

 Japanese knotweed.
-Tom Heutte, USDA Forest Service, www.invasives.org

-Because of the Adirondack Park's continuous forested nature and isolation from the normal "commerce" found in other parts of the State, its systems are largely functionally intact.
+Tom Heutte, USDA Forest Service, www.invasives.org forested nature and isolation from the normal "commerce" found in other parts of the State, its systems are largely functionally intact.
 In fact, there is no better opportunity in the global temperate forested ecosystem to forestall and possibly prevent the alteration of natural habitats by invasive plant species.